abbathaw/slack-secret-manager/readme.md

 - `app.js` contains the primary Bolt app.
 It imports the Bolt package (`@slack/bolt`) and starts the Bolt app's server.
 It's where you'll add your app's listeners.
 - `.env` is where you'll put your Slack app's authorization token and signing secret.
-- The `examples/` folder contains a couple of other sample apps that you can peruse to your liking.
-They show off a few platform features that your app may want to use.

 Read the [Getting Started guide](https://api.slack.com/start/building/bolt)